 In this exhibition, movie posters from films linked in different ways to comics are showcased.
 Featured are movies that are based on comics, inspired by comics and stimulated the series – from Kapten Grogg to Alena.

 Comment: A fun exhibition to curate, based on a private collection of comics related Swedish movie posters.
-The texts that I wrote to accompany the different parts of the exhibition will end up as an article in Bild & Bubbla, along with reproductions of many of the posters featured.
+The texts that I wrote to accompany the different parts of the exhibition ended up as an article in Bild & Bubbla, along with reproductions of many of the posters featured.